Do you ever look at foods and wonder what else they could be?

 - In the meantime, whisk together the glaze ingredients.
 Set aside.

 - To assemble, transfer watermelon to serving plate(s) and brush the tops with the glaze.
-Then top with remaining toppings: Avocado, red onion, pickled ginger, and sesame seeds.
+Then top with avocado, red onion, pickled ginger, and sesame seeds.

 - Enjoy immediately!
 Best when fresh, though can be refrigerated up to 24 hours in advance.